 Do I need personal accident cover?

-- Do you have any income protection policies that may kick in?
+- Do you already have income protection or life insurance?

 - What’s covered?